TBD54566975/ssi-service/doc/howto/wellknown.md

 ## Steps

-You can use a DID Configuration Resource to tell that world that you are the same person who control your website and a DID.
-SSI Service does all the heavy lifting to make it easy to create such resource, linking DID that were created within the service and and your website of choice.
+You can use a DID Configuration Resource to advertise that the same entity which controls a given website also controls a DID.
+The SSI Service does all the heavy lifting to make it easy to create such a resource, linking DIDs that created within the service to a website you control.
 The steps for doing so are outlined below.

 ### Prerequisites